okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 Code your XaaS data synchronization client with the following generalized API flow:

-1. Create an Identity Source Session.
+1. Create an identity source session.
-2. Load bulk data into the Identity Source Session (if required, load multiple batches of bulk data).
+2. Load bulk data into the identity source session (if required, load multiple batches of bulk data).
 3. Trigger the data import process.
-4. Monitor the Identity Source Session until the data processing completes.
+4. Monitor the identity source session until the data processing completes.

 <div class="full">